 - Helps avoid constipation and have a more regular stool.

-Brown rice provides more B vitamins.
+The healthier grain provides more B vitamins.
 The B vitamins provided help support the following 7:

 - Nerve function.